tyguy-1122/CS5350/README.md

 This is a machine learning library developed by Tyler Jones for CS5350 at the University of Utah

+## Each top-level assignment folder contains a run.sh script.
+Use `bash run.sh` within that directory to execute the assignment .py file within that directory.
+This works on the CADE machines.

 How to use DecisionTree:
 ----------------------------------
 1. Create a DecisionTree object